topofocus/orientdb_time_graph/README.md

 # Time Graph

-The bin-directory contains a customized console-application.
-Any libraries are included and one can start exploring the features immediately.
+Simple Time Graph using ActiveOrient/OrientDB.

 *Prerequisites* :
+* Install and setup OrientDB
 * Run "Bundle install" and "Bundle update"
 * customize config/connect.yml

-**or** start a new project and include the gem in sthe usual manner.
+**or** start a new project and include the gem in the usual manner.

 To play around, start the console by
 ```